Jaysmito101/TerraForge3D/README.md

 A huge benefit is that TerraForge3D is 100% free and opensource.
 TerraForge3D is very easy to get started with.
 There are also a series of tutorials(on youtube), documentations for your help.

 Also if you have any question or problem or suggestion you can directly reach out to me via my email jaysmito101@gmail.com .
-Or you could join out official discord server with a charming community(including me) to help you out with anny issues.
+Or you could join our official discord server with a charming community(including me) to help you out with any issues.

 ## Discord Server : https://discord.gg/9ebyYwSktZ